TrueScan Expands UAV Capabilities

-The TrueScan group also prides itself in providing our clients with the best technology available, so we have purchased a new drone to better serve our clients.
+The TrueScan group also prides itself on providing our clients with the best technology available, so we have purchased a new drone to better serve our clients.
 The recent purchase was the DJI Matrice 210 drone.
-The Matrice 210 is a waterproof, industrial grade UAV that can fly in all types of weather conditions, giving TrueScan the ability to use it on projects virtually anywhere.
+The Matrice 210 is a waterproof, industrial-grade UAV that can fly in all types of weather conditions, giving TrueScan the ability to use it on projects virtually anywhere.
 It also offers several upgrades over the existing drone including:

 - A higher resolution camera, allowing better quality images from longer distances

 - Camera with an increased range of motion, allowing for more precise photos

 - It has a dual downward gimbal which allows for two cameras at once to be used

 - Allows for longer flight times and more precise flight patterns